-A common statement I hear quite frequently is, “I want to buy a property then rent it out.”
-This blog will cover what you need to consider if you are thinking to purchase a property to rent out as opposed to living their yourself.
+A common statement we hear quite frequently is, “I want to buy a property then rent it out.”
+This blog will cover what you need to consider if you are thinking to purchase a property to rent out as opposed to living there yourself.

 You need a Buy to Let (BTL) Mortgage